amarfiguig/12-SQL-Employee-Tracker/README.md

 ## Questions

-Please feel free to reach me for additional questions at:
+Please don't hesitate to contact me if you have any further questions or concerns.
+You can reach me at:

 <br>
 Email: myfiguig@gmail.com

-Visit my GitHub!
+GitHub!
 <br>
 GitHub: [AmarFiguig](https://github.com/amarfiguig)